ddsky/api-league-clients/javascript/docs/TextApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.TextApi();
-let title = A short story; // String | The title of the text to score. let text = A nice short story to be analyzed; // String | The text to score for multiple metrics. apiInstance.scoreText(title, text, (error, data, response) => {
+let title = "A short story"; // String | The title of the text to score. let text = "A nice short story to be analyzed"; // String | The text to score for multiple metrics. apiInstance.scoreText(title, text, (error, data, response) => {
   if (error) {
     console.error(error);